bfgasparin/braspag-php/readme.md

 # Braspag PHP Binding

-SDK to facilitate the use of Braspag API.
+Braspag Binding classes to intermediate the communication to Braspag REST API.

+This classes falicitates the integration to Braspag Payment System.

 ## Requirements:

 - PHP 5.3.3 and later.

-# Composer
+## Composer

 You can install the Braspag bindings via Composer.
 Run the following command: